kcudding/ecotheory.github.io/teach/density-independent.md

 $$N_{t}=N_{0}e^{rt}$$

 #### Doubling time
 If we need to know how much time it would take for a population to achieve twice as much its initial size, we replace N(final)/N(initial) with 2 in our exponential growth equation.
-We would then take the natural logarithm from both sides of the equation to solve, resulting in:
+We then take the natural logarithm from both sides of the equation to solve, resulting in:

 $$t_{double}=0.69/r$$